demitry/az-204/Theory/Course/Section 11 - Monitor, troubleshoot, and optimize Azure solutions.md

 Web App => Redis (faster memory) <=> Azure SQL Database

 ## What is Azure Cache for Redis [250]

+### Azure Cache for Redis

+- Data Store - In-memory data store that is based on the Redis software
+- Server memory - Here you can store frequently accessed data in server memory
+- Advantage - quick R\W
+- For the application - helps to provide low latency to your data and high throughput

+### Use cases

+#### Data Cache - Top 10 courses for the day

+Cache is based on persistent data

+There is no direct connection between cache and database, they are separate components.

+Example:

+Top 10 courses for the day

+- The Application would calculate the Top 10 courses for the day based on the data in the database
+- Then the application would store it to the Azure Cache for Redis
+- The application would catch this data from Azure Cache for Redis
+- The application would then update this data on a daily basis.

+#### Content Cache - Header, Footer, Static content of web page

+Store Header, Footer, Static content of web page in the Azure Cache for Redis.

+#### Session Store - E-Commerce - Cart item

+E-Commerce session store - Cart item - stored in the Azure Cache

 ## Lab - Creating the Cache [251]
 ## Lab - Azure Redis Data types [252]
 ## Lab - Azure Cache for Redis - .NET [253]